 You’re motivated by the possibilities that international business will unlock for you.
-And our MSc International Business has been designed with your ambitions in mind.
+And our International Business Masters degree has been designed with your ambitions in mind.
 You understand the importance of making your own career decisions, and what really sets this course apart are the many different options you can choose, such as a semester abroad in Switzerland or the Netherlands and graduating with a dual degree or choosing your optional modules.
 So you can personalise the course to suit your ambitions while getting the crucial tools of international business kit.

-This degree gives you an unparalleled opportunity to graduate with dual Master’s degrees.
+Our International Business Masters degree gives you an unparalleled opportunity to graduate with dual Master’s degrees.
 You’re able to study in Switzerland or the Netherlands for a semester, giving you first-hand experience in business operations on an international scale.
 This dual qualification is what will give you that competitive edge over other candidates on the modern business market.
 You’ll get the confidence and skill-set to carve your own career path in the direction that is most fitting for you.

 It’s important for you to make your own choices.
 And you know best which route is right for you, so you can choose what will get you there sooner.
-We give you the opportunities, you pick which ones you need.
+While studying at ARU, we give you the opportunities, you pick which ones you need.
 Our optional modules (including Finance for Decision Making, Entrepreneurship and Innovation, and Professional and Organisational Development) will allow you to tailor your learnings to suit your ambitions, while gaining a global perspective on managing people and business operations.
 You’ll contribute to industry research by undertaking a dissertation.
 You’ll determine your area of expertise and the exciting places it will take you.

-This course is for you if you’re looking to forge a career in international business.
+Our International Business Masters degree is for you if you’re looking to forge a career in international business.
 It will prepare you for roles as diverse as business development, marketing, international supply chain management, logistics, project management, HR, banking, international finance and management consultancy.

 We’ll asses your progress through a range of written assignments, portfolio and presentations.
 You’ll have the option to carry out both group and individual work.
 As part of this course, you will also create impact on current knowledge by contributing to existing research by undertaking a Postgraduate Major Project.